abinit/abinit/doc/tutorial/compilation.md

     This tricks allow us to reduce the amount of typing and have configuration files that can be easily reused in other contexts.

+This an example of configuration file in which we try to use the high-level interface (`with_LIBNAME=dirname`) as much as possible, except for linalg and FFTW3.
+The explicit value for *LIBNAME_LIBS* and *LIBNAME_FCFLAGS* is also reported in the comments for reference purposes:

 ```sh
 # -------------------------------------------------------------------------- #